ProductHunter.in logoProductHunter.in

 Beginners: 22-24 lbs — more forgiving, larger sweet spot.
 Intermediate: 25-27 lbs — good balance of power and control.
 Advanced: 28-32 lbs — maximum control and precision, but requires clean hitting.
 The Apacs Z-Ziggler supports up to 38 lbs for elite players who want absolute control.

 Recreational players (1-2 times/week): every 3-6 months or when you notice the shuttle is not flying as far.
 Competitive players (3-5 times/week): every 1-2 months.
 A general rule: restring as many times per year as you play per week.
-If strings break before that, your tension is too high for your hitting power.
+If strings break before that, your tension may be too high for your hitting power.